jmcantrell/arch-bootstrap/README.md

 If you want or need to manage the installation over SSH, the `./scripts/init` script can make this easier.
 It does the following:

-- Get a copy of this repository, if needed
+- Gets a copy of this repository, if needed
-- Authorize the SSH keys with access to this repository
+- Authorizes the SSH keys with access to this repository
-- Enable [Multicast DNS][mdns], making `archiso.local` reachable
+- Enables [Multicast DNS][mdns], making `archiso.local` reachable

 If you already have the repository copied to the live environment, just run it: